Author Bio: Dr. Sanusi Umar MD is the author of this article.

 - drinking coffee

 In a research study called, The Contribution of Endogenous and Exogenous Factors to Female Alopecia, the authors had female subjects answer a comprehensive questionnaire and provide sputum samples to analyze their testosterone.
 The extent of hair loss was correlated with testosterone levels as wells as the answers to the questions.
-Also, the subjects’ hair and scalp were photographed and and assessed.
+Also, the subjects’ hair and scalp were photographed and assessed.

 In this study, the researchers found additional environmental variables which contributed to hair loss in women.
 These included: